-This statutory authority has the advantages of being comprehensive and able to provide for boundary changes with legal certainty.
+This statutory authority has the advantages of being comprehensive and able to provide for the boundary changes with legal certainty.
 It does not require litigation.
 In addition, because this law requires compliance with state and federal laws and regulations, it serves to raise state-local matters and allow them to be well planned and coordinated.
 The extensive procedural requirements also help ensure that the public is informed and has an opportunity to become involved in shaping the plan.
 However, this law has been criticized for its comprehensiveness.
-Because of the complexity of the statutory requirements, the cooperative planning process may be lengthy and costly and many communities therefore choose a quicker and simpler route for their agreements.
-However, in light of the comprehensive planning in place when they consider using the sec.
+Because of the complexity of the statutory requirements, the cooperative planning process may be lengthy and costly and may communities therefore choose a quicker and simpler route for their agreements.
+However, in light of the comprehensive planning requirements in the Smart Growth Law, many communities will have comprehensive planning in place when they consider using the sec.
 66.023 authority, so its planning requirements will not seem so onerous.